Here are some frequently asked questions with their answers.

 ► Can I download ebooks on a library or other public computer?

-If you would like to proceed with downloading an ebook on a public computer without an Adobe ID authorization, we suggest you send the .acsm file to your email to open in Adobe Digital Editions on your own device later.
+If you would like to proceed with downloading an ebook on a public computer without an Adobe account/ID authorization, we suggest you send the .acsm file to your email to open in Adobe Digital Editions on your own device later.

 ► Can I print an ebook?